lolo859/vodka/docs/vodka-lib-usage.md

 - `std::string instruction_name` : indicate the name of the detected instruction, will only be set if `type` is `vodka_instruction`

 **Method:**
-- `bool line_type_analyse(vodka::errors::sources_stack lclstack)` : check the line.
+- `bool line_type_analyse(vodka::errors::SourcesStack lclstack)` : check the line.
 The output should be put inside the `checked` attribute. **This method raise his own error so you don't need to.
-It will raise an error if `line_analyse.checked` isn't `true`.**
+It will raise an error if `line_checked.checked` isn't `true`.**

 ---

-### `class vodka::analyser::var_dec_analyser`
+### `class vodka::analyser::VariableDeclarationAnalyser`

-This is the class that will parse and convert a variable declaration into a usable `vodka::variables::element` object and a syscall for declaring the variable into kernel code, under the form of `vodka::syscalls::syscall_container`.
+This is the class that will parse and convert a variable declaration into a usable `vodka::variables::VariableContainer` object and a syscall for declaring the variable into kernel code, under the form of `vodka::syscalls::SyscallContainer`.

 **Attributes that must be set after declaration:**
-- `vodka::variables::type_analyse line_analyse` : the line to be analysed
+- `vodka::variables::LineTypeChecker line_checked` : the line to be analysed
-- `vodka::variables::element source_duplication` : the source of the duplication. **Should only be specified if `datatype` is `vodka`, after the call of `var_dec_analyse` and `check_type_value`**
+- `vodka::variables::VariableContainer duplication_source_variable` : the source of the duplication. **Should only be specified if `datatype` is `vodka`, after the call of `parser` and `check_type_value`**

 **Attributes that shouldn't be modified by user:**
 - `std::string name` : the name of the variable
 - `std::string datatype` : the datatype of the variable
 - `std::string value` : the value of the variable
-- `bool is_kernel_const` : if the variable is a kernel constant
+- `bool is_kernel_constant` : if the variable is a kernel constant
 - `bool is_vodka_const` : if the variable is a vodka constant
-- `vodka::variables::variable var` : the metadata of the variable
+- `vodka::variables::VariableMetadata variable_metadata` : the metadata of the variable

 **Attributes that give the output:**
-- `vodka::variables::element var_object` : the variable in his internal form, ready to be stored and used by other compoments of the library
+- `vodka::variables::VariableContainer variable_container` : the variable in his internal form, ready to be stored and used by other compoments of the library
-- `vodka::syscalls::syscall_container vodka_object` : the syscall to put into the kernel code in order to declare the variable
+- `vodka::syscalls::SyscallContainer syscall_container` : the syscall to put into the kernel code in order to declare the variable

 **Attributes that should be set by methods:**
-- `bool checked` : should be set with the value returned by the `var_dec_analyse` method (need to be set manually in the main program).
+- `bool checked` : should be set with the value returned by the `parser` method (need to be set manually in the main program).
 Defaulted to `false` but if the value doesn't change after a call on `check`, the line doesn't pass the test and can't be transmitted to the next step.
 - `bool checked_type_value` : should be set with the value returned by the `check_type_value` method (need to be set manually in the main program).
 Defaulted to `false` but if the value doesn't change after a call on `check`, the line doesn't pass the test and can't be transmitted to the next step.
-- `bool pre_treated` : should be set with the value returned by the `pre_treatement` method (need to be set manually in the main program).
+- `bool pre_treated` : should be set with the value returned by the `value_pre_treatement` method (need to be set manually in the main program).
 Defaulted to `false` but if the value doesn't change after a call on `check`, the line doesn't pass the test and can't be transmitted to the next step.

 **Methods (should be used in order):**
-- `bool var_dec_analyse(vodka::errors::sources_stack lclstack)` : parse the variable declaration and extract the five first attributes listed in the one that shouldn't be modified by the user. **This method raise his own error so you don't need to.
-It will raise an error if `line_analyse.checked` isn't `true`.**
+- `bool parser(vodka::errors::SourcesStack lclstack)` : parse the variable declaration and extract the five first attributes listed in the one that shouldn't be modified by the user. **This method raise his own error so you don't need to.
+It will raise an error if `line_checked.checked` isn't `true`.**
-- `bool check_type_info(vodka::errors::sources_stack lclstack, vector<std::string> context)` : check the type and value of the variable, provide a list of already existing variable in `context`. **This method raise his own error so you don't need to.
+- `bool check_type_info(vodka::errors::SourcesStack lclstack, vector<std::string> context)` : check the type and value of the variable, provide a list of already existing variable in `context`. **This method raise his own error so you don't need to.
 It will raise an error if `checked` isn't `true`.**
-- `bool make_info(vodka::errors::sources_stack lclstack)` : set up the `var` attribute. **This method raise his own error so you don't need to.
+- `bool make_info(vodka::errors::SourcesStack lclstack)` : set up the `var` attribute. **This method raise his own error so you don't need to.
 It will raise an error if `checked_type_value` isn't `true`.**
-- `bool pre_treatement(vodka::errors::sources_stack lclstack)` : pre-treat the value to store. **This method raise his own error so you don't need to.
+- `bool value_pre_treatement(vodka::errors::SourcesStack lclstack)` : pre-treat the value to store. **This method raise his own error so you don't need to.
 It will raise an error if `checked_type_value` isn't `true`.**
-- `bool output(vodka::errors::sources_stack lclstack)` : generate the `vodka::variables::element` container in order to store the variable and the `vodka::syscalls::syscall_container` in order to declare/duplicate the variable in the kernel code. **This method raise his own error so you don't need to.
+- `bool make_output(vodka::errors::SourcesStack lclstack)` : generate the `vodka::variables::VariableContainer` container in order to store the variable and the `vodka::syscalls::SyscallContainer` in order to declare/duplicate the variable in the kernel code. **This method raise his own error so you don't need to.
 It will raise an error if `pre_treated` isn't `true`.**

+### `class vodka::analyser::ArgumentChecker`

+This is the class responsible to analyse the existence and datatype of each argument in a line.

+**Attributes that must be set after declaration:**
+- `std::vector<std::string> variableslist_context` : the list of variables
+- `std::map<std::string,vodka::variables::VariableContainer> variablesdict_context` : the map for each variable
+- `std::vector<std::vector<vodka::variables::VariableDatatype>> patern` : the patern to use in order to specify from which datatype a argument can be
+- `std::vector<vodka::variables::VariableDatatype> lastest_allowed_type` : the list of datatype allowed for arguments in a infinite or pseudo infinite instruction
+- `vodka::analyser::LineTypeChecker line_content` : the line to analyse

+**Method:**
+- `bool check(vodka::errors::SourcesStack lclstack={})` : the method to check existence and datatype of each argument, return `true` if succesfull, `false` in case of errors

 ## `vodka::type`